ishvindersethi22/centre-of-education/README.md

-# Centre of Education
+# bodhan.ai

-A minimalist landing page for Centre of Education, built with React and Vite.
+A minimalist landing page for bodhan.ai - Centre of Excellence in AI for Education, built with React and Vite.

 ## Development